 Exercise 3: Change your animation so that the string goes back to the empty string "" every time you press the space bar.
 The string that big-bang gives you for the space bar is " ".

-Exercise 4: Consider the structure definition
+Exercise 4: Consider the following data and structure definitions.

 ;; a Date is (make-date Number String Number) (define-struct date (year month day))

 List the 5 functions that come with this structure, and what their signatures are.

 Exercise 6: Write the template for a function which processes an address.
 Call the function process-address.

-Exercise 9: Design a function which, given an address, produces a string that you might write on a letter to that address.
+Exercise 9: Design a function called format-address which, given an address, produces a string that you might write on a letter to that address.
 In other words, this function should consume an address data structure, and produce a formatted string.
 The function number->string will be useful.

 Complete Exercises 83, 84, and 85 from Part I of the book.
 This will be similar to Exercises 1–3, but with more control and using what you know about structures.